Blog – Posted on Thursday, Apr 23

 Kindle Unlimited, or KU, is Amazon’s subscription service specifically for books, audiobooks, and magazines.
 Subscribers have access to a pool of over 1 million titles, as well as a selection of accompanying audiobooks and magazines.
 With KU, you can borrow up to 10 items at a time and return them at any time — like a massive virtual library with no due dates.

 You can subscribe to Kindle Unlimited right now from this page.
 In terms of accessibility, you can use it on any device you want — not just a Kindle — as long as you’ve downloaded the Kindle app (click here to get it), or on the Kindle Cloud Reader in your browser.

 Of course, you’ll also need an Amazon account, but that’s easy enough to sign up for if you’ve somehow managed to go this long without one.
 The only other qualification is that you live in the United States, or at least change your country to “US” on Amazon, which you can do here (under Country/Region Settings).

 How much does Kindle Unlimited cost?

 A Kindle Unlimited subscription costs $9.99 per month, or $119.98 per year.
 There’s also a free 30-day trial so you can test it out beforehand.

 If you’re in for the long haul, keep in mind that Amazon sometimes runs price promotions on KU, such as deals on three-month and one-year subscriptions:

 Look out for these promotions if you’re hoping to get a bargain on KU.
 Pending eligibility, they should appear on your digital subscription page.
 You can also get there from any page on Amazon, by selecting “Accounts and Lists” (in the upper righthand corner) → “Your Kindle Unlimited” → “Click here to join.”

 Is Kindle Unlimited free for Prime members?

-To clarify, Kindle Unlimited is not included in Amazon Prime, which is Amazon’s premium subscription service for all products.
+Amazon Kindle Unlimited is not included in Amazon Prime, which is Amazon’s premium subscription service for all products.
 KU a completely separate service that focuses solely on written and audiobook content.
-And you don’t get a discount on one by subscribing to the other — so make sure you weigh your options before you throw down the cash.
+However, Prime members do get access to Prime Reading and the Kindle Owners Lending Library, both of which are comparable services (and which we'll cover in more detail below).